 Specifying the precision and scale allows you to restrict the range of values and number formats a field can accept, giving you greater control.
-For example, if you specify a float with a precision of 4 and a scale of 2, the field will accept 12.34 (or 12.3 or 12).
-If you try to enter 12.345 into the field, an error message displays, as this exceeds the maximum number of digits and decimal places allowed.
-On the other hand, if you specify a float with a precision of 5 and a scale of 3, the field would let you enter 12.345, 12.34, or 12.3.
+For example, if you specify a float with a precision of 4 and a scale of 2, the field accepts 12.34 (or 12.3 or 12).
+If you enter 12.345 in the field, an error message displays, as this exceeds the maximum number of digits and decimal places allowed.
+On the other hand, if you specify a float with a precision of 5 and a scale of 3, the field allows you to enter 12.345, 12.34, or 12.3.

-Data types and their possible precision and scale values are listed in the following table.
+Data types and their possible precision and scale values you can set in ArcGIS Desktop are listed in the following table.
 Use this table to help you choose data type, precision, and scale:

 |Data type||Precision (maximum field length)||Scale (maximum number of decimal places)|